How will you make sure everyone is staying safe and healthy this summer?

 What medical staff are on camp?

-Everyday camp is in session we have an RN onsite.
-He or she is assisted by nursing students, LPNs, and EMTs, who all work here throughout the summer.
+Every day camp is in session we have an RN onsite.
+He or she works closely with a summer wellness team who have an interest in health care and who have been trained to assist.
 Safety is incredibly important to us and that certainly includes the medical condition of our campers.
 We also work closely with a pediatrician in town who annually reviews our standing orders, and provides additional medical care to our campers when needed.

 Where is the closest hospital?

 The closest hospital for emergency room visits is in Chestertown which is only 15 minutes away.
 A fire company with an ambulance is less than 10 minutes away with a response time under 15 minutes to camp.
-We may also take campers to the pediatrician or emergency room in camp vehicles to determine the extent of an injury.
+We may also take campers off-site in camp vehicles to determine the extent of an injury.
 For example, if we think a camper might have sprained his or her ankle, we might take them to the emergency room with our staff just to get X-rays so we can be sure.
-We will contact parents in the event of any medical condition that requires further care.
+We will contact parents in the event of any medical condition that requires further evaluation or care.

 What meals, snacks and food/water can campers bring with them?

 We allow campers to bring snacks with them to camp.
-Comfort food is great; we only ask for moderation.
+Comfort food is great but we ask for moderation.
 Too many snacks and sweets tend to generate trash and attract critters.
 Additionally, we want to keep all our campers safe so please consider all allergies, dietary needs, etc. when packing.
 Many campers cannot eat all of the traditional snacks and sweets and we do not want them to feel left out or not “normal.”

 Campers will have several opportunities to purchase snacks and beverages from our store.
 No cash is required for these purchases, so please do not send your child to camp with money.
 The store accounts are set up by you, the parent, before the camper arrives.

 How are bullying problems handled?